betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/cymaticTraderRatingsAutomation.md

 ![Automating a ratings based strategy with Cymatic Trader](./img/CTRatingsExcel3.jpg)

-- **Odds:** initially I was using the runner's rating as the price, but I got a bet placement error for some of the selections - eventually I realised that the odds the bet's being placed at need to be [valid Betfair 'ticks'](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/placeOrders#placeOrders-BetfairPriceIncrements).
-For simplicity's sake I'm now just using the currently available back odds (cell I8 for the first runner).
+- **Odds:** initially we were using the runner's rating as the price, but we got a bet placement error for some of the selections - eventually we realised that the odds the bet's being placed at need to be [valid Betfair 'ticks'](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/placeOrders#placeOrders-BetfairPriceIncrements).
+For simplicity's sake we're now just using the currently available back odds (cell I8 for the first runner).
 This goes in column BB (BB8 for the first runner).
-Another option would be to create a look up table that rounded your rating to the nearest ['tick' price](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/placeOrders#placeOrders-BetfairPriceIncrements) - if you do this, please do [send me](mailto:bdp@betfair.com.au) through your formula and I'll add it to this article.
+Another option would be to create a look up table that rounded your rating to the nearest ['tick' price](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/placeOrders#placeOrders-BetfairPriceIncrements) - if you do this, please do [send us](mailto:automation@betfair.com.au) through your formula and we'll add it to this article.

 ```=IF(10/(G10-1)<0,"",10/(G10-1))```

 ![Automating a ratings based strategy with Cymatic Trader](./img/CTRatingsExcel4.jpg)

 - **Stake:** it's completely up to you what staking approach you want to take.
-I've kept it simple, and am just using a 'to win' strategy.
+We've kept it simple, and are just using a 'to win' strategy.
 Each bet aims to win $10 on that runner at the curret odds.
 The formula divides $10 by the current available best back odds (cell I8 for the first runner) minus one to get the stake required to win $10.
 This goes in column BC (BC8 for the first runner).
 We've got some [good resources on the Hub](https://www.betfair.com.au/hub/better-betting/betting-principles/basic-principles/staking-plans-and-strategies/) that look at different staking approaches - these might be useful in helping you decide which strategy you want to use.

 ```=IF(10/(I8-1)<0,"",10/(I8-1))```